 MV Seattle, Kristiansand

 The MV Seattle is a German cargo ship, which was sunk in 1945.
 This is Norway’s most famous wreck dive.
 The vessel stretches for over 140m and is in relatively good nick.
-However, there is some controversy associated with this dive site as in 2010, two Danish divers unfortunately died, penetrating this wreck.
+However, there is some controversy associated with this dive site as in 2010, two Danish divers, unfortunately, died, penetrating this wreck.
 It was assumed that some of the wrecks superstructures caved in on them.
 The wreck is still open for penetration, however; it is advised that only qualified and experienced wreck divers penetrate this wreck.

 Narvik is one of the most popular places for wreck diving in the north of Norway.
-The town with its small population of 15,000, gained notoriety during World War II as a strategic position for Hitler and Churchill as it was home to an ice-free harbour that was used for the transport of Iron from Sweden.
-Now, it is the final resting place for many WWII freighters, warships and even a seaplane.
+The town with its small population of 15,000, gained notoriety during World War II as a strategic position for Hitler and Churchill as it was home to an ice-free harbor that was used for the transport of Iron from Sweden.
+Now, it is the final resting place for many WWII freighters, warships, and even a seaplane.

 The Dornier is a German seaplane that’s located 36m below the surface on the muddy seafloor.
-The plane sank in 1945, even though it’s nose and right wing is still in good condition, the rest of the plane looks like a murky skeleton lying on the seabed.
+The plane sank in 1945, even though it’s nose and right-wing is still in good condition, the rest of the plane looks like a murky skeleton lying on the seabed.
 The cockpit is still home to all of the controls and instruments, which makes this dive all the more interesting.
 There are strong winds at this location as well as currents.
-Due to its depth and quick changing conditions, new or inexperienced divers should not attempt this dive site.
+Due to its depth and quickly changing conditions, new or inexperienced divers should not attempt this dive site.

 If you’re a naturist, then Hottane dive site in Møre, is perfect for you.
 It combines kelp forests with sandy bottoms and rocky shores, providing diversity on many levels.
-You will find vertical drop offs, staged drop offs to a depth of around 30m.
+You will find vertical drop-offs, staged drop-offs to a depth of around 30m.

 Skarberget Wall, Lofoten Islands

 The Lofoten Islands provides many amazing wall dives, however, Skarberget is one of the best.
 This is an extremely steep wall with overhangs and crevices that make this wall feel more like a mountain than a reef.
 This is a great spot to see Sea Urchins, Crustaceans as well as Starfish.
-Keep an eye out at the surface for the colourful Atlantic Puffin that has made these islands their homes .
+Keep an eye out at the surface for the colorful Atlantic Puffin that has made these islands their homes.
 If you get the opportunity, you should definitely take part in a night dive at this location, as the whole wall comes alive in the spotlight of your torch.